 - 21. The eyes, once they arrive at the laboratory, are carefully examined for defects including increased opacity, scratches, and neovascularization.
 Only corneas from eyes free of such defects are to be used. - 22.
 The quality of each cornea is also evaluated at later steps in the assay.
-For the OP-KIT, untreated corneas that have\an opacity greater than seven opacity units or equivalent after an initial one hour equilibration period (t0) are to be discarded.
-For the LLBO untreated corneas at time t0 with a laser lightbased measurement less than 1200 lux or greater than 1850 lux should be discarded (NOTE: the opacitometer should be calibrated with opacity standards that are used to establish the opacity units, see Annex 5). - 23.
+For the OP-KIT, untreated corneas that have opacity greater than seven opacity units or equivalent after an initial one hour equilibration period (t0) are to be discarded.
+For the LLBO untreated corneas at time t0 with a laser measurement less than 1200 lux or greater than 1850 lux should be discarded (NOTE: the opacitometer should be calibrated with opacity standards that are used to establish the opacity units, see Annex 5). - 23.
 Each treatment group (test chemical, concurrent negative and positive controls) consists of a minimum of three eyes.
 Three corneas should be used for the negative control corneas in the BCOP test method.
-Since all corneas are excised from the whole globe, and mounted in the corneal chambersholders, there is potential for artefacts from handling upon the individual corneal opacity and permeability values (including negative control)-), and hence the selection criterion after the one hour equilibration period is utilized.
+Since all corneas are excised from the whole globe, and mounted in the corneal chambers, there is potential for artefacts from handling upon individual corneal opacity and permeability values (including negative control).
 Furthermore, the opacity and permeability values from the negative control corneas are used to correct the test chemical-treated and positive control-treated corneal opacity and permeability values in the IVIS/LIS calculations.